Abhi-1U/GSoC_22_R_Converting-past-R-Journal-articles-to-HTML/Test-2/readme.md

 3. -[x] Option to append title,bibliography,output as Rmd YAML metadata
 4. -[x] Saved the Rmd file in new output directory
 5. -[x] Copy essential attachments through script
-6. -[x] Generated Rmd File Compiles into a HTML Webpage
+6. -[x] Generated Rmd File Compiles into a HTML Webpage through function
 7. -[x] Tried with both Examples with HTML output